Bunjevci: Serbia

-In Serbia, Croats (including the Croatian sub-ethnic group of Bunjevci and Šokci) were recognized as ethnic minority in 2002 and reprecented by the Croat National Council and for those, who consider themself as a separate Bunjevac ethnicity, are reprecented by the Bunjevac National Council.
+In Serbia, Croats (including the Croatian sub-ethnic group of Bunjevci and Šokci) were recognized as ethnic minority in 2002 and reprecented by the Croat National Council and for those, who consider themself as a separate Bunjevac ethnicity, are represented by the Bunjevac National Council.

 The ethnic minority councils receive funds from the state and province to finance their own governing body, cultural, and educational organisations.
 The level of funding for the ethnic minority councils depends on the results of a census, in which the Serbian citizens are registered and can self-declare as belonging to a state-recognized ethnic minority of their choice.

 It is the interpretation of census results that causes disagreements about real ethnicity and declared ethnicity.
 Most people, who declare that they belong to a specific ethnic minority group, have come already for centuries from families with mixed family backgrounds (e.g. mixed marriages between different ethnicities, interreligious marriages).

 In the former Yugoslavia, Bunjevci were, along with Šokci, registered as the subcategory of Croatian ethnicity.
 Beginning in the late 1980s in Vojvodina, attempts were made to separate these two subcategories into distinct ethnicities, leading to a change in choices for ethnic affiliation in the 1991 Yugoslavian census.
 According to Kameda (2013), the categories of Bunjevac and Šokac were introduced for the purpose of reducing the number of Croatian population inside Serbia.
 Bunjevci were officially recognized as a separate ethnicity in 1991.
 In 1991 Serbian census, 74,808 Croats and 21,434 Bunjevci were registered in Vojvodina, while in the administrative area of City of Subotica, there were approximately equal numbers of declared Croats and Bunjevci: 16,369 and 17,439, respectively.
 In 2011, in the administrative area of the City of Subotica, there were 13,553 Bunjevci and 14,151 Croats, respectively.
 The historically Bunjevac village of Donji Tavankut had 1,234 Croats, 787 Bunjevci, 190 Serbs and 137 declared as Yugoslavs.
 A 1996 survey by the local government in Subotica found that in the community, 94% of declared Croats agreed that Bunjevci were part of the Croatian ethnicity, while 39% of declared Bunjevci supported this view.

 The results of the 2022 census showed 39,107 registered Croats, of which the census methodology has not made a subdivision of percentage respondents identifying themselves as Bunjevac Croats.
 According to the same census, there were 11,104 citizens who have registered as Bunjevac, of which the results do not indicate how much respondents of these citizens considered themselves as sub-ethnic group of the Croatian people or as separate ethnicity, in conjunction with their belief of being a distinct Bunjevac people.